 - Potatoes (even tater tots, and potato chips!
 Gasp!
 Small portion, but yes.
 Shocking!)

 - Dark Chocolate (small portion, on a fancy plate)

 - Margaritas (homemade, no sugary mixer)

 - Red wine (limited to 8 ounces a night, though depending on my meal, I’ve had more)

-- Universal Yums (a monthly subscription of snacks from around the world-tiny servings—added this because we’re foodies and love to try new foods from other countries, and since we can’t travel right now, this supports our mental health and Connects us ALL
+- Universal Yums (a monthly subscription of snacks from around the world-tiny servings—added this because we’re foodies and love trying new foods from other countries!
+Since we can’t travel currently, this monthly fun box supports our mental health and Connects us ALL.)

 UPDATE: About fats

-I owe my recent success to the Omada program (that was offered to me by my health insurance program: Florida Blue), because they sent me a free scale, which communicates back to their app and diet coach, via blue tooth technology (so, I am held accountable).
+What started it all?
+I credit a pillar of my weight loss success to the Omada program (that was offered to me by my health insurance program: Florida Blue), because they sent me a free scale that communicates back to their app and diet coach, via blue tooth technology (so, I am held accountable).
+Accountability is KEY!

 The Omada program also came with an app, which has helped me focus on the size and health of my meals, rather than the calories of the food (as I’d tracked before in the LoseIt! app).
 Now, I watch for the trends of how many veggies I’m eating in a week, and what I’ve eaten the day before I see the number go up or down on the scale.
 It’s a pretty cool bio feedback loop and is definitely working for me.

 NOTE: If you’re not in the Omada program, you can still do the weight loss portion of my Integrated Spiral program, because I have found even better blue tooth scales that measure 17 health markers!
 I’m gonna get one if and when my Omada scale fails. 😉